wenbinyugroup/ivabs/docs/source/prevabs/run.rst

 input file *cross_section_vabs.dat*, and want to only run VABS, you can invoke VABS directly using ``VABS`` *cross_section_vabs.dat*.

-Case 3: Predict 3D stress/strain and plot
+Case 3: Recover 3D stress/strain and plot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ::